OCT2Confocal: 3D CycleGAN based Translation of Retinal OCT Images to Confocal Microscopy: Experiments Setup

 \item [2)] \textbf{Qualitative Evaluation} The qualitative assessment used a subjective test with 10 experts (5 ophthalmologists and 5 medical image processing experts).
-They ranked images from UNSB\cite{unsb}, 2D CycleGAN\cite{cyclegan}, and three versions of the proposed approach across 13 sets, focusing on authenticity, detail preservation, aesthetics, and artifact exclusion.
-The evaluation started with reviewing three image sets, each comprising an original OCT, a genuine confocal image, and five translated images.
-This preceded 10 blind tests, ranking the original OCT and five translations without real confocal references.
-The outcomes were quantified into a Mean Opinion Score (MOS) ranging from 1 to 100, where higher scores indicate more authentic and higher-quality translations.
+They ranked images from UNSB\cite{unsb}, 2D CycleGAN\cite{cyclegan}, and three variants of the proposed approach across 13 sets, focusing on authenticity, color code preservation, aesthetics, and artifact exclusion.
+The evaluation started with reviewing three image sets, each comprising an original OCT, a real confocal image, and five translated images.
+The next part is to rank 10 blind sets without real confocal references.
+The outcomes were quantified into a Mean Opinion Score (MOS) ranging from 0 to 100, where higher scores indicate more authentic and higher-quality translations.

 \end{itemize}